Neronus/CL-CUDD/README.md

 ZDD is notoriously famous among Japanese CS researchers due to the hype in https://www.youtube.com/watch?v=Q4gTV4r0zRs .
-It is actually quite powerful and is superior to BDD when *most of the paths leads to the zero-node*, and is particularly useful for representing a family of sets.
+It is actually quite powerful and is a better option than BDD when *most of the paths leads to the zero-node*, and is particularly useful for representing a family of sets.